mttwdevelops/mttwdevelops/README.md

-- 👋 Hi, I’m @mttwdevelops
+@mttwdevelops
-- 👀 I’m interested in becoming a data analyst
-- 🌱 I’m currently learning Python, bash, tableau
+Currently focused on becoming a data analyst/scientist Contains my work so far.
+Hope you take a look and maybe we can connect.